mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 This document focuses on providing a secure encapsulation of RTP and RTCP packets for transmission over QUIC.
-The expected usage is wherever RTP is used to carry media packets, allowing QUIC in place of other transport protocols such as TCP, UDP, SCTP, DTLS, etc. That is, we expect RoQ to be used in contexts in which a signaling protocol is used to announce or negotiate a media encapsulation and the associated transport parameters (such as IP address, port number).
-RoQ is not intended as a stand-alone media transport, although media transport parameters could be statically configured.
+The expected usage is wherever RTP is used to carry media packets, allowing QUIC in place of other underlying transport protocols.
+We expect RoQ to be used in contexts where a signaling protocol is used to announce or negotiate a media encapsulation for RTP and the associated transport parameters (such as IP address, port number).
+RoQ does not provide a stand-alone media transport capability, because at a minimum, media transport parameters would need to be statically configured.

-The above implies that RoQ is targeted at peer-to-peer operation; but it may also be used in client-server-style settings, e.g., when talking to a conference server as described in RFC 7667 ({{!RFC7667}}), or, if RoQ is used to replace RTSP ({{?RFC7826}}), to a media server.
+The above implies that RoQ is targeted at peer-to-peer RTP operation; but it can also be used in RTP client-server-style settings, e.g., when talking to a conference server as described in RFC 7667 ({{!RFC7667}}), or, if RoQ is used to replace RTSP ({{?RFC7826}}), to a media server.